cwoodruff/book-network-programming-csharp/Chapter05/chapter05.md

 Optimizing network communication itself is also vital.
 Techniques such as reducing the frequency of network calls, compressing data for transmission, and using efficient serialization methods can significantly enhance network performance.
 For instance, choosing a faster serialization framework like Protocol Buffers over JSON or XML in high throughput scenarios can decrease latency and bandwidth usage.

-Finally, profiling and monitoring tools such as Visual Studio Diagnostic Tools can be instrumental in identifying bottlenecks and performance issues.
+Finally, profiling and monitoring tools such as Visual Studio Diagnostic Tools or JetBrains' Monitor Tool Window can be instrumental in identifying bottlenecks and performance issues.
 Regularly profiling your network applications can help you understand where delays or excessive resource usage occur, allowing for targeted optimizations that can substantially improve overall performance.

 By implementing these performance optimization techniques, developers can ensure that their network applications are not only functional but also robust and efficient, capable of efficiently handling real-world loads.